Getting Started with the Decision Analyzer Tool¶

 automatically at import time — no code changes required.
 Alternatively,

-use the --sample CLI flag to reduce the data before ingestion:
+use the --sample CLI flag to reduce the data before ingestion, or use

 pdstools decision_analyzer --sample 500000 --data-path /path/to/data